-The Trust's executive board and non-executive directors should provide clear and demonstrable support and strategic direction for counter fraud, bribery and corruption work.
-They should review the proactive management, control and evaluation of such work to ensure the Trust's funds, people and assets are adequately protected against criminal activity including fraud, bribery and corruption.
+The Trust's executive board and non-executive directors should provide a clear and demonstrable support and strategic direction for counter fraud, bribery and corruption work.
+They should review the proactive management, control and the evaluation of counter fraud, bribery and corruption work.
 The Board and non-executive directors should scrutinise NHSCFA assessment reports, where applicable, and ensure that the recommendations are fully actioned